 Better Briefing Brings Better Writing

-When you hire a copywriter, no matter what the purpose is, you need to be able to transmit the ideas and goals in your head (or ideally your marketing plan) to your chosen copywriter.
+When you brief a copywriter, no matter what the purpose is, you need to be able to transmit the ideas and goals in your head (or ideally your marketing plan) to your chosen copywriter.
 A well written brief is like a map that enables the copywriter to reach the destination that you both want to reach.
 Without a map it is unlikely that the destination will be reached.

 I use the term ‘copywriter’ as opposed to ‘writer’ because, in my opinion, all writing created for marketing purposes is copywriting, designed to profitably further the goals of the business.
 A copywriter is always aware of this requirement a ‘writer’ usually does not have this awareness or the ability to, consistently, write profitably.